stevebrauner/meal_planner/PROJECT_SPEC.md

 Each plan will have breakfast, lunch, dinner, and other meals.

-Each meal will have a title and optional description.
+Each meal will have a title/description.